 3.The tighter the pot tolerance, the better they will sound

 This is one myth that hasn't slowed down on your common forums.
-I could also easily spend the most time explaining how wrong this idea is.
-I mean, people have made large wiring brands based entirely around this myth.
+You can find 100s of pages of people debating this idea, with some even teasing Gunstreet as a company for not believing it.
 So, what exactly is the claim?
 Some people believe that pots that are rated within -/+10% sound so much better than the market standard of -/+20%.
 So why is that not true?
-As with a lot of these myths, people confuse active and passive circuits.
-When you add voltage to some active circuit architectures it amplifies everything.
+As with a lot of these myths, people confuse active and passive circuits, which act totally different.
+When you add voltage to a lot of active circuit architectures it requires a lot of precision.
 So, in those circuits you want a tighter tolerance.
-In Passive circuits its super low voltage like Less then a volt.
-So, your market standard for 20% works just fine in that application.
-I could debate that a lot of the "better" sound it makes to the user has more to do with the Pot manufacture taper and your preferences toward it - Learn more about that here - Audio VS Linear Pots – Gunstreet
+In Passive circuits like what's in our guitar, its super low voltage like less than a volt.
+So, your market standard of 20% works just fine in that application.
+The other factor that a lot of these people who solely focus on the argument "Well the math says this" forget to take in consideration when talking about said frequencies.
+Human ears are not as good as they think.
+The difference they are talking about is SOO tiny that only a superhuman could hear it and even then, it's not a huge difference.
+I could debate that those who claim to have tried it and said it sounded so much "better" has more to do with the user changing something like the Pots manufacture taper then the tolerance. - Learn more about that here- Audio VS Linear Pots – Gunstreet

 4.More expensive pots sound better